HISPlayer/Unity_Video_Player/README.md

 ## Features

-The HISPlayer video streaming player for Unity includes flexible features set to enable outstanding and personalized user experience.
+The HISPlayer video streaming player for Unity includes a growing list of features on top of the most optimized software to secure the best video quality at any device.
+Our team is expert in media player technology, ready to face any technology challenge.
 If you need specific or advanced functionalities, please don't hesitate to contact us at our [website](https://www.hisplayer.com/demo-gaming/).

-We support the following features:
+This is a list of the most important features supported by the plugin:

 <table>
  <tbody style="text-align:center;">